 - Review of testbench stimulus generator and constraints, checkers, assertions, and coverage monitor implementation.

 - Ensuring all tests are enabled in regression mode with consistently no failures across weeks, all coverage metrics are met and understood.

 - Ensuring that bug rates and unresolved bugs are zero or well understood to have no impact on design.

 - Ensuring formal verification is done (wherever possible).

-- Comparing rate of incoming bugs and bug trend with that of past successful projects of similar complexity.
+- Comparing the rate of incoming bugs and bug trends with that of past successful projects of similar complexity.